-The amount of unearned Title IV funds a student must return when the student completes 60 percent or less of the payment period is determined in the calculation.
+The amount of unearned Title IV funds the University must return when the student completes 60 percent or less of the payment period is determined in the calculation.
+The amount of Title IV funds returned by the University reduces the student's outstanding Title IV student loan balance.